-However, back in the dark days of PR and marketing communications (not so very long ago…), an audience was relatively large and vaguely defined – lives here, earns this, buys that, has this interest, is this gender… But above all, an audience was BIG.
+However, back in the olden days of PR and marketing, (not so very long ago…), an audience was relatively large and vaguely defined – “lives here, earns this, buys that, has this interest, is this gender…” But above all, an audience was BIG.

-Things have changed in the dawning of the digital age….
-The internet, mobile technology and the ever-increasing personalization of the ways in which we consume our content and media, has changed the traditional concept of a mass audience significantly and permanently.
-We are now talking to and with, individuals (your potential guests).
+However, the internet, mobile technology and the ever-increasing personalization of the ways in which we consume our content and media, has changed the traditional concept of a mass audience significantly and permanently.
+We are now talking to and with, individuals – not mass markets.

-The internet gives individuals a platform to share their voice, and see and hear just what matters to them.
+The internet has given individuals a platform to share their voice, and see and hear just what matters to them.
 In fact, the internet is all about individuals.
-Today, these individuals have far more sophisticated knowledge about their choices and options and on the flipside, we also know far more about them.
-Bonus.
-The more you know about your audience (guests), the better you can tailor your content to their needs, wants, interests and even values.
+Today, these individuals have far more sophisticated knowledge about their choices and options, and on the flipside, we also know far more about them.
+The more you know about your audience (your guests), the better you can tailor your content to their needs, wants, interests and even values.

-It all starts with research and data collection.
+It all starts with research.
 Both quantitative data taken from current guest profiles and website traffic, as well as qualitative data.
 What are your guests tweeting?
 Where do they hang out online and offline?
 With whom and with what else are your customers engaging with?
 Thinking about?
 Doing?
 Buying?
 Dreaming of?
 If you don’t know, ask them!

-For example, this article (content!) is written for…. let’s say ‘Jack’.
-‘Jack’ runs a successful small to medium sized vacation rental (if she is State-side) or holiday letting business which is growing rapidly.
-Jack is forward thinking, entrepreneurial and a confident risk taker.
-‘Jack’ knows that he needs some support with his content marketing and that content marketing, if done right, is the backbone for all marketing.
+For example, this article (content) has been written for…. let’s say ‘Susan’.
+‘Susan’ runs a successful small to medium sized vacation rental (if she is State-side) or holiday letting business which is growing rapidly.
+Susan is forward-thinking, entrepreneurial and a confident risk taker.
+‘Susan’ already knows that she needs to get better at content marketing and that content marketing, if done right, is the backbone for all marketing.

-Maybe reading this you are ‘Jack’, the owner of a niche vacation rental business, or maybe you just stumbled across this article.
-Either way, hopefully, you have found it useful and it will help you think a bit more about who your audience(s) of ONE is and how better to tailor your present and future content to speak directly to them and therefore be more successful.
+Maybe reading this you are ‘Susan’, the owner of a niche vacation rental business, or maybe you just stumbled across this article.
+Either way, hopefully, you have found it useful and it will help you think a bit more about who your audience(s) of ONE is and how better to tailor your content, and therefore be more successful.

-If you would like to speak to one of our team about how we can help you improve the content marketing and PR for your vacation rental business, do get in touch.
+If you would like to speak to us about how we can help you improve the content marketing and PR for your vacation rental business, do get in touch.